-(d) Standard Form LLL-Disclosure of Lobbying Activities (if applicable).
+(c) Standard Form LLL-Disclosure of Lobbying Activities (if applicable).
 A disclosure of activities conducted to influence any federal transactions.
-Refer to the General Section of the SuperNOFA for a copy of this form.
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.

-(e) Form HUD-2880, Applicant/ Recipient Disclosure/Update Report, including Social Security and Employee Identification Numbers.
+(d) Form HUD-2880, Applicant/ Recipient Disclosure/Update Report, including Social Security and Employee Identification Numbers.
 A disclosure of assistance from other government sources received in connection with the project.
-Refer to the General Section of the SuperNOFA for a copy of this form.
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.

-(f) Form HUD-2991, Certification of Consistency with the Consolidated Plan (Plan) for the jurisdiction in which the proposed project will be located.
+(e) Form HUD-2991, Certification of Consistency with the Consolidated Plan (Plan) for the jurisdiction in which the proposed project will be located.
 The certification must be made by the unit of general local government if it is required to have, or has, a complete Plan.
-Otherwise, the certification may be made by the state, or by the unit of general local government if the project will be located within the jurisdiction of the unit of general local government authorized to use an abbreviated strategy, and if it is willing to prepare such a Plan.
+Otherwise, the certification may be made by the state or by the unit of general local government if the project will be located within the jurisdiction of the unit of general local government authorized to use an abbreviated strategy, and if it is willing to prepare such a Plan.
 All certifications must be made by the public official responsible for submitting the Plan to HUD.
 The certifications must be submitted as part of the application by the application submission deadline date set forth in the program section of the SuperNOFA.
 The Plan regulations are published in 24 CFR part 91.
-Refer to the General Section of the SuperNOFA for a copy of this form.
+A copy of this form is contained in the online application and the General Section of the SuperNOFA.

-(g) Form HUD-92041, Sponsor's Conflict of Interest Resolution.
+(f) Form HUD-92041, Sponsor's Conflict of Interest Resolution.
 A certified Board Resolution that no officer or director of the Sponsor or Owner has or will have any financial interest in any contract with the Owner or in any firm or corporation that has or will have a contract with the Owner, including a current listing of all duly qualified and sitting officers and directors by title and the beginning and ending dates of each person's term.
-Refer to Section IV.B.3. below for a copy of this Resolution.
+Refer to Section IV.B.3. for a copy of this Resolution.